What are world views?

 Mike’s world view at its roots was not changed by years of meditation, as taught by Tibetan lamas, and various other talented and experienced meditators.
 If his world view remained unchanged, how much less likely is it that others, like you and me, who do not meditate four hours a day, or who are not so exposed to radically different world views, will change theirs?
 The answer is, “Highly unlikely.”

-The funny thing is that everyone regards themselves as the unique exception to this rule.
+The funny thing is that we all regard ourselves as the unique exception to this rule.
 Other people may be sleepwalking, lost in the delusional dreams of groupthink, but not me.
 “I am free.
 I know who I am; I have a well-thought out world view.
 I only believe like some others because I choose to surround myself with similar minds; I am not a victim of groupthink.”
 The question that arises then is, “If you were a victim of groupthink, how would you know?”

 What looks like a change in world view is generally far less than it at first may appear.
 Most people think they have changed their world view when they have changed some part of it.
 For example, when you discover the opposite sex in your adolescence, find Jesus, meet a genuine psychic, have a great teacher in college, learn a new profession, or have a mystical experience, your world view can change radically.
 But on closer examination, the change is partial or temporary.
 Only part of your world view changes or else you have a temporary change of your entire world view.
 Typically, you enjoy an altered state for minutes, hours, days, or months before crash-landing back into the same old same old.
 This is typically what is experienced when we take vacations or meet a new love.
 A permanent change of your world view is much less likely.
 Why?

 To change your world view, you first have to be significantly uncomfortable with the one you have, not just with some part of it.
 For example, most adolescents are not rebelling against the way they were raised and the sense of self associated with it so much as against some particular restraints on their freedom or particular abusive behaviors of their parents.
 Secondly, you have to be open to the possibility that there are other, more encompassing world views.
-While most people will tell you that they are, and theoretically, in abstract, this is true, the truth for most of us is that entertaining and adopting a revolutionary world view is profoundly threatening.
+While most people will tell you that they are open in such a way, they rarely are aware of the adaptational price they will pay if they do change their world view.
+The truth for most of us is that entertaining and adopting a revolutionary world view is profoundly threatening.
 Third, you have to be exposed for an extended period of time to a genuinely transformative alternative world view.
 How likely is this?
 How often do people choose to do so?
 Fourth, you have to be personally secure enough to deal with the threat that a new world view always poses to the assumptions on which you have built your life.
 Fifth, you have to be in a culture of friends, associates, and influences that are supportive of your change, or at least are not opposed to it.
 How likely is this, short of joining a commune, utopian community, or monastery?
 Sixth, this change in world view has to be a lasting change, or else you have a temporary opening, like a love affair, a near death experience, drug high, or religious conversion experience, and simply snap back into your habitual world view.
-Mike, for example, while open to the possibility that there are other, more encompassing world views and exposed to several, was not unhappy with the one he had nor was he personally secure enough to deal with the threat that a new world view would pose to some of the basic assumptions of the culture of his childhood.
+Mike, for example, while open to the possibility that there are other, more encompassing world views and exposed to several, was not unhappy with the one he had, nor was he personally secure enough to deal with the threat that a new world view would pose to some of the basic assumptions of the culture of his childhood.
 So while Mike fulfilled some of the above conditions for adopting a new world view, he didn’t want or accept all of them.

 How often does anyone find themselves in circumstances that fulfill all these criteria?
 Generally if it happens, it is either by accident or because of good luck, because our waking sense of who we are is generally a fierce defender of the status quo.
 We think our world view is better than all the alternatives, or we would change.
 The major exception to this involves career.
 Education can change our world view, and then the groupthink customary for the profession that we pursue validates that world view.
 For example, studies have shown that economics majors tend to value profit over human welfare.
 It is unknown whether this is because such people are attracted to economics or because this is the emphasis of both economic professors and textbooks.
 However, it is safe to say that while some students already have such a world view, for others the groupthink associated with that professional specialization, combined with the prevailing value system of corporations, strengthens, validates, and demands the adoption of that world view.
 Therefore, one fairly dependable way of changing your world view is to choose a profession.
 If you do not already have that world view, consistent emersion in the groupthink of your employers and peers will almost guarantee that you will adopt it.